ozan-san/icplusplus-testbench/README.md

 # icplusplus-testbench
 A testbench created for HW3-2019 for CENG232 - Logic Design class.
+This testbench is intended for use with icplusplus module, not with DF module.
+Given DF testbench is good enough for that purpose.

 ## Properties
 + Rising clocks at every 6n+3 nanoseconds